Contemplations – Now

 What Do Machine Learning and Hunter-Gatherer Children Have in Common?

-Intersting article by British Academy research fellow and lecturer in evolutionary anthropology/medicine at University College London, based on her field research in the Congo.
-Ties is with what I learned from reading Sand Talk by Tyson Yunkaporta, who explores how formal learning stifles children's inherent curiosity, contrasting high-context or field-dependent reasoning oral cultures with low-context or field-independent print-based cultures.
+Interesting article by Gül Deniz Salali, British Academy research fellow and lecturer in evolutionary anthropology/medicine at University College London, based on her field research in the Congo.
+Ties in with what I learned from reading Sand Talk by Tyson Yunkaporta, who explores how formal learning stifles children's inherent curiosity, contrasting high-context or field-dependent reasoning oral cultures with low-context or field-independent print-based cultures.

 I am interested in how we learn and transmit skills in the absence of formal education because understanding these can help us understand how complex cultural practices such as the Go game evolve.
 We have evolved a great capacity for learning by imitating others.
 This in turn, allows us to transmit information with great accuracy.
 Researchers have found that when information is transmitted faithfully, cultural practices remain in the population long enough so that they can be modified to generate more complex practices.
 This is how human culture progresses.
 Our cultural traits are built upon the legacies of the past information.
 But this means they are also restricted by them.